Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 14.Honda brand has most total mileage used in each year

-15.Dallas generate the highest sales in each in each location
+15.Dallas generate the highest sales in each location